+BMP BMP Description Measurable Goal Status

+4.1 Continue program to require Percentage and number of Completed

+construction site operators to control construction sites that meet for Permit

+waste compliance requirements with Year 3;

+first and follow-up, as needed, ongoing

+site inspections program

-BMP BMP Description Measurable Goal Status 4.1 Continue program to require Percentage and number of Completed construction site operators to control construction sites that meet for Permit waste compliance requirements with Year 2; first and follow-up, as needed, ongoing site inspections program 4.2 Continue maintaining DCR Erosion The City will maintain two Completed and Sediment Control plan review, employees who are certified or for Permit inspection, and administration describe action taken if the Year 2; certification for a minimum of two City number drops below two. ongoing employees program 4.3 Continue enforcement of erosion and Number of plans reviewed, Completed sediment control as well as stormwater number approved, and number for Permit management and water quality requiring a Virginia Pollutant Year 2; Discharge Elimination System ongoing (VPDES) permit program 4.4 Continue administering stormwater Track the number of Completed complaint hotline to identify problems complaints received from the for Permit at construction sites stormwater complaint hotline Year 2; that are associated with ongoing construction site problems program 4.5 Continue tracking regulated land Track the total number of Completed disturbing activities regulated disturbing activities for Permit and total disturbed acreage for Year 2; the reporting period ongoing program
+BMP BMP Description Measurable Goal Status 4.2 Continue maintaining DCR Erosion The City will maintain two Completed and Sediment Control plan review, employees who are certified or for Permit inspection, and administration describe action taken if the Year 3; certification for a minimum of two City number drops below two. ongoing employees program 4.3 Continue enforcement of erosion and Number of plans reviewed, Completed sediment control as well as stormwater number approved, and number for Permit management and water quality requiring a Virginia Pollutant Year 3; Discharge Elimination System ongoing (VPDES) permit program 4.4 Continue administering stormwater Track the number of Completed complaint hotline to identify problems complaints received from the for Permit at construction sites stormwater complaint hotline Year 3; that are associated with ongoing construction site problems program 4.5 Continue tracking regulated land Track the total number of Completed disturbing activities regulated disturbing activities for Permit and total disturbed acreage for Year 3; the reporting period ongoing program

-2.4.1 BMP 4.1: The City's Water Protection Ordinance provides requirements for construction site operators to control waste.
+- 2.4.1 BMP 4.1: The City's Water Protection Ordinance provides requirements for construction site operators to control waste.
 This task was measured by the percentage and number of construction sites that met compliance requirements with first and follow-up, as needed, site inspections.
-For this reporting cycle, 62% of construction sites inspected met the City's requirement for controlling waste upon their first inspection.
-60% of construction sites inspected met the City's requirement for controlling waste upon their second inspection.

-- 2.4.2 BMP 4.2: The City currently has one program administrator, two combined administrators, and one inspector on staff, all who maintain Virginia DCR Erosion and Sediment Control plan review, inspection, and administration certification, respectively. - 2.4.3 BMP 4.3: The City monitors all construction activities occurring within the City limits and relies on its erosion and sediment control program as regulated under the Virginia Erosion and Sediment Control Law and attendant regulations, and on its stormwater management program as regulated under the Stormwater Management Act.
+For this reporting cycle, 98% of construction sites inspected met the City's requirement for controlling waste upon their first inspection.
+100% of construction sites inspected met the City's requirement for controlling waste upon their second inspection. - 2.4.2 BMP 4.2: The City currently has one program administrator, one combined administrator, and three inspectors on staff, all who maintain Virginia DCR Erosion and Sediment Control plan review, inspection, and administration certification, respectively.
+The City also has two Professional Engineers on staff that are therefore qualified as Plan Reviewers under the program. - 2.4.3 BMP 4.3: The City monitors all construction activities occurring within the City limits and relies on its erosion and sediment control program as regulated under the Virginia Erosion and Sediment Control Law and attendant regulations, and on its stormwater management program as regulated under the Stormwater Management Act.